Funding for Northern Ireland's cultural and heritage sectors

 - An Exploratory Case: The Potential for European Year of Cultural Heritage 2018 in Northern Ireland

-We will be accepting applications for projects from £10,000 to £100,000 through the existing Our Heritage programme.
-We want to see what ideas are out there and how the sectors think they can best respond to the European Year of Cultural Heritage 2018 so we are keeping the process simple.
-All projects must ensure:
+We accepted applications for projects from £10,000 to £100,000 through the existing Our Heritage programme.
+We wanted to see what ideas are out there and how the sectors thought they could best respond to the European Year of Cultural Heritage 2018 so we are kept the process simple.

 If you have missed the opportunity to apply for this grant programme, please take a look at the rest of HLF’s grant programmes as we expect to support a range of heritage projects throughout the European Year of Cultural Heritage 2018.